sylvielamythepaut/services-hackathon/README.md

     $ sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain <the-pem-file-from-above>

+IMPORTANT: You need to to mark the certificate as trusted by finding it in KeyChain (in "System")!
 Then you have to restart Docker for Mac.

 ### Log in into `eccr-dev.ecmwf.int`